g-andrade/locus/README.md

 Get a free [license key](https://www.maxmind.com/en/geolite2/signup) from MaxMind if you haven't one already.
-Once logged in, you'll find the page to generate it on the left menu, under "My License Key".
+Once logged in, you'll find the page to generate it on the left menu, under "Manage License Keys".

 Then clone the repository, run `make shell` and declare your key: